 Reduce Chemical Use for Cleaning

 There’s a good chance you grew up in a home with a particular scent – a lemony fresh zing that accompanied the early evening after counters had been wiped or floors mopped.

 We now know, however, that these cleaners and the fragrances that they are treated with are full of chemicals.
 The gasses, chemicals, and particles released by these cleaners can be hidden as well, rarely shown on the labels.
 Dozens of VOCs have been found in even common air fresheners, some of which may even be considered toxic.

 To avoid the potential risk of contamination from these chemicals, look for fragrance-free laundry and cleaning products, find cleaning products without fragrances at all, and don’t use any form of aerosol sprays if you can avoid them.

 Opening windows when cleaning can also reduce the risk of potentially hazardous chemicals lingering in the air, and you can switch to fresh scents from lemons, baking soda, and plants to freshen your home instead of a canned fragrance.

 Improving Air Quality for a Better Home

 There are many things you can do to reduce the risk of pollutants that might be toxic to your family and pets.
 By checking labels, cleaning carefully, and controlling humidity you can reduce these risks significantly.

-In addition, consider installation of a HEPA rated air quality control system for your HVAC system.
-Air filtration attached to your air conditioner and heating system can actively remove these particles from the air and improve air quality in your home year round.
+In addition, consider the installation of a HEPA rated air quality control system for your HVAC system.
+Air filtration attached to your air conditioner and heating system can actively remove these particles from the air and improve air quality in your home year-round.